oktadev/okta-blog/_source/_posts/2024-04-08-third-party-cookies-okta-sign-in-widget.md

 ## Temporary fix in 2024

 Google granted Okta an exemption to the third-party cookie deprecation rollout until the end of 2024.
-To opt in to this exemption, you embed an Okta-provided script into your sign-in widget following the instructions at https://support.okta.com/help/s/article/third-party-cookies-utilized-by-the-sign-in-widget?language=en_US.
+To opt in to this exemption, you embed an Okta-provided script into your sign-in widget following [these instructions](https://support.okta.com/help/s/article/third-party-cookies-utilized-by-the-sign-in-widget?language=en_US).
 The script sets a Trial token, which tells Google to continue allowing third-party cookies for your login experience until the end of 2024.